stoplightio/spectral/docs/reference/openapi-rules.md

 ### oas3-valid-media-example

 Examples must be valid against their defined schema.
+This rule is applied to Media objects, such as requests and responses.

 **Recommended:** Yes